 The ‘correctness is king’ argument

-At a professional development day I attended, writer and editor Andrew Lowe suggested that bad grammar and typos is what most often attracts bad reviews, so self-publishers should spend their editorial budget on copy-editing and proofreading.
+At a professional development day I attended, writer and editor Andrew Lowe suggested that bad grammar and typos is what most often attracts bad reviews.
+Many of the editors in the room nodded in agreement.

 But there is.